-A virtual talk
+A video talk

 The six most polished, controlled and elegant social comedies to be found in English Literature were written by a woman whose personal life was unexciting and confined.
 Jane Austen’s cool judgment, ironic detachment and her genius gave her books depth and charm and made them some of the most popular novels ever!